robertu94/roibin-sz3-experiments/README.md

 `compress_ms` is the compression clock time.
 `compress_bandwidth_GBps` is the compression bandwidth in GB/s.
 `wallclock_bandwidth_GBps` is the wallclock bandwidth in GB/s

+# Results for Figures

+The script `run_all.sh` contains configurations for all runs for all results in the paper.
+Each specific configuration corresponds to a configuration file in the `share` directory.
+We would comment and uncomment specific sections to run various sub experiments.

+The results for table 2 are in from the lines in the sectoin labeled "full_table2".
+The results for table 3 come from the section labeled "full scale" with cxi_file set to the appropriate dataset.
+The results for table 4 come from the section labeled "tune" The results for table 5 come from the section labeled "scalability" The results for table 6 come from the section labeled "overview"

+Many of the visualizations come from the section labeled "full scale"